-- NUR148A: Transitioning into Professional Nursing 3 Credit(s) - NUR216A: Healthcare Informatics 3 Credit(s) - NUR332A: Holistic Health Assessment 3 Credit(s) - NUR336A: Research and Evidence-Based Practice 3 Credit(s) - NUR436A: Aging and End-of-Life Care 3 Credit(s) - NUR437A: Exp.
-Lrn: Aging and End of Life Care 3 Credit(s) - NUR444A: Public Health and Disaster Response Planning 3 Credit(s) - NUR446A: Leadership and Management 3 Credit(s) - NUR475A: Service Learning 1 Credit(s)
+- NUR148A: Transitioning into Professional Nursing 3 Credits - NUR216A: Healthcare Informatics 3 Credits - NUR332A: Holistic Health Assessment 3 Credits - NUR336A: Research and Evidence-Based Practice 3 Credits - NUR436A: Aging and End-of-Life Care 3 Credits - NUR437A: Exp.
+Lrn: Aging and End of Life Care 3 Credits - NUR444A: Public Health and Disaster Response Planning 3 Credits - NUR446A: Leadership and Management 3 Credits - NUR451A: Nursing Capstone 3 Credits - NUR475A: Exp Lrn: PH and Disaster Preparedness 3 Credits

-Registered nurses who hold a B.S. in a non-nursing major are admitted to the degree completion track as second degree students and only need to fulfill two religion courses and the required nursing courses otherwise, the student must complete core curriculum courses at Salve Regina.
+^{} Registered nurses who hold a B.S. in a non-nursing major are admitted to the degree completion track as second degree students and only need to fulfill two religion courses and the required nursing courses otherwise, the student must complete core curriculum courses at Salve Regina.